Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Methodology

-\textbf{Decoding.} The spatial representation $H^{(S)}$ is first passed through a linear mapping layer and then transposed again to match the input requirements of the spatial decoder.
-The decoder output is normalized and passed through the final output layer, followed by a final transpose to generate the spatially reconstructed sequence $\hat{Y}^{(S)} \in \mathbb{R}^{M \times P \times L}$:
+The spatial representation $\mathbf{H}^{(S)}$ is first passed through a linear mapping layer and then transposed again to match the input requirements of the spatial decoder.
+The decoder reconstructs the spatial sequences through the same type of attention operation: